jefrydco/jefrydco/contents/en/blog/create-reactivity-system-vue-3-javascript.md

 ### Reflect

 When I first knew this JavaScript API, I was like, "what the heck is this?
 I never heard of it".
-After spending some time reading the [Mozilla Developer Network about Reflect](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect) docs, **Reflect means the ability to take a look or modify the behaviour of object**.
+After spending some time reading the [Mozilla Developer Network about Reflect](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect) docs, **Reflect means the ability to take a look and modify the behaviour of object**.

 From that definition, we can say that it's a perfectly good combo with [Proxy API](#proxy).
 We need API to intercept the behaviour and to make things easier, we can use Reflect API to do the heavy-lifting task.